RealB33rM4n/testITSpisa/Compito 18-11-2024/VERIFICA_VINCENZI.md

 # Reporting Security Issues
 ## Introduction
-The ssecurity of our systems is our top priority.
+The security of our systems is our top priority.
 If you have discovered a security...

 ## Please Follow These Steps
 1. Do Not Report Security Vulnerabilities Publicy